mkdocs/mkdocs/docs/user-guide/writing-your-docs.md

 MkDocs allows you to interlink your documentation by using regular Markdown [links].
-However, there are a few additional benefits to formatting those links specifically for MkDocs as outlines below.
+However, there are a few additional benefits to formatting those links specifically for MkDocs as outlined below.

 [links]: https://daringfireball.net/projects/markdown/syntax#link